sandeepnegi1996/til_sandy/README.md

 # til_sandy
 Repository while learning new things we can write down it here

+### K6 is similar to jmeter to jmeter and it can be used to the performance testing.

 #### Sonar Reported Code smell

 `Return of boolean expressions should not be wrapped into an "if-then-else" statement`